carbon-language/carbon-lang/docs/design/generics/details.md

 The facet types `Concrete`, `Deletable`, and `TrivialDestructor` all extend `Destructible`.
 Combinations of them may be formed using [the `&` operator](#combining-interfaces-by-anding-facet-types).
-For example, a generic function that both instantiates and deletes values of a type `T` would require `T` implement `Concrete & Deletable`.
+For example, a checked-generic function that both instantiates and deletes values of a type `T` would require `T` implement `Concrete & Deletable`.

 Types are forbidden from explicitly implementing these facet types directly.
 Instead they use